Reading: Stages to skilled reading

-According to some researchers, learners (children and adults) progress through several stages while first learning to read in English, and then refining their reading skills.
-One of the recognized experts in this area is Harvard professor Jeanne Sternlicht Chall.
+Another recognized expert in this area is Harvard professor Jeanne Sternlicht Chall.
 In 1983 she published a book entitled Stages of Reading Development that proposed six stages.

 Subsequently, in 2008 Maryanne Wolf, UCLA Graduate School of Education and Information Studies, published a book entitled Proust and the Squid in which she describes her view of the following five stages of reading development.
-It is normal that children will move through these stages at different rates; however, typical ages for children in the United States are shown below.
+Normally, children will move through these stages at different rates; however, typical ages for children in the United States are shown below.